What Kind of Website Do You Need?

 After selecting the software platform on which you’ll build your website, you must choose a template or theme to give your site a design and layout that fulfills your business needs.

-Website builders use templates, which only control your site’s look and feel, instead of themes.
+Website builders use templates, which mainly control your site’s look and feel.
 Your template choice won’t impact your site’s back-end layout or capabilities.

 The most important attribute of a theme or template is its user-facing functionality and simplicity.